Mom's Dinner

 dough ball in a muffin tin

-• Place the cinnamon buns in the prepared muffin tin and bake for 10-13 minutes, until they are golden brown.
+• Bake for 10-13 minutes, until they are golden brown.

 Don't worry if some of the buns pop open and marshmallow spills out, they are still delicious!